YonghuiDong/Website/content/research.md

 ### 4.1 Introduction

-As its name suggests, chemoinformatics is
+statistics and data visualization, chemoinformatics is

  **R** and **Python** are my favorite scripting languages.